-The following asset valuations presented in Table 4 was carried out by Infrastructure Associates Ltd as at 01 July 2018.
+The following asset valuations presented in Table 4 was carried out by Beca Projects NZ Ltd as of 01 July 2021.

 Asset information and asset registers used for the re-valuation undertaken by Telfer Young (Taranaki) included Land and Buildings.